calebwherry/DeleteFilesInCache/README.md

-Test project that does out of processing copying of files toa cache and then multi-threadedly tries to delete those files.
+Test project that does out of process copying of files to a cache and then multi-threadedly tries to delete those files.